 The first step in determining the Gleason grade is to determine the Gleason score.

 - This grade is based on how abnormal the cells appear.
-Grade 1 means that the cells look like normal prostate cells.
+Grade 1 means that the cells look almost like normal prostate cells.
 Grade 5 means that the cells look very different from normal prostate cells.

 - Most prostate cancers contain cells that are different grades.
 So the two most common grades are used.

 - The Gleason score is determined by adding the two most common grades.
 For example, the most common grade of the cells in a tissue sample may be grade 3 cells, followed by grade 4 cells.
 The Gleason score for this sample would be 7.

 Higher numbers indicate a faster growing cancer that is more likely to spread.

 Currently the lowest score assigned to a tumor is grade 3.
 Grades below 3 show normal to near normal cells.
 Most cancers have a Gleason score (the sum of the two most common grades) of 6 (Gleason scores of 3+3) or 7 (Gleason scores of 3+4 or 4+3).

 Sometimes, it can be hard to predict how well people will do based just on their Gleason scores alone.